Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 ## This is the Page of
-## OAuth Secure Login Nano Framework (implemented to work with Google Services)
+## 1. OAuth Secure Login Nano Framework ( implemented to work with Google Services )
+## 2. In productivity usable Example GUI OAuth-Flow ( Example implementation for OAuth Secure Login Nano Framework )
-## Example Implementation: OAuth mail client for sending emails with attachments
+## 3. OAuth Secure Login Email Client for sending emails with attachments ( Example implementation for GUI OAuth-Flow example implementation )
 <br>
 <br>